Transjakarta: Routes

-15 corridors were initially planned, 13 of which are currently operational.
-Corridors 1 until 12 operates at a ground level, separated from mixed traffic by roadblocks.
-Corridor 13 is the first route to feature a dedicated elevated track.
-Corridors 14 and 15 are planned to feature grade-separated elevated tracks as well.
+15 corridors were initially planned, 14 of which are currently operational.
+Corridors 1 to 12 and Corridor 14 operates at a ground level, mostly separated from mixed traffic by roadblocks.
+Corridor 13 is the first and only corridor to feature a dedicated elevated track exclusively available for Transjakarta buses.
+The track is also shared with Corridor 13's branches, consisting of 13B and L13E, alongside Route 4K, 6V, 7B, & P11.